Ecotrust/madrona/docs/sidebar.rst

 Callback will be executed whenever content is revealed to the user, even after hiding.
 It *will* be executed when content is first shown as well, right after any :ref:`onShow <lingcod.onShow>` callbacks.
+This callback can only be assigned to synchronous or asynchronous tabs.

 If binding the callback to a synchronous tab, give that tab's anchor link as the optional ``target`` argument.
-Omit it if assigning the callback to the entire panel or an asynchronous tab.
+Omit it if assigning the callback to an asynchronous tab.
 :ref:`More on this argument <target_or_not>`.

 .. _lingcod.beforeDestroy: